 Try It For Yourself!

-The best way to know if it will work for you is to try it yourself.
 I invite you to share your comments and stories below with your personal experiences.
 As a Dental Hygienist, I have seen many very positive outcomes from my patients but would like to hear more!
 I have included a link to an all natural, organic and cold pressed coconut oil on Amazon here if you need help choosing the best product to use.